necrophonic/3d-gopher-maze/README.md

 > Note, the win conditions aren't actually implemented yet!

 - Find the gopher hidden somewhere in the maze
-- Then find the way out!
+- Then find the way out! (not implemented yet!)

 ### Exiting the game